galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .details}

-The output of hifiasm will be {GFA} files.
+The output of hifiasm will be [GFA](https://github.com/GFA-spec/GFA-spec) files.
 These differ from FASTA files in that they are a representation of the assembly graph instead of just linear sequences, so the GFA contains information about sequences, nodes, and edges (*i.e.*, overlaps).
 This output preserves the most information about how the reads assemble in graph space, and is useful to visualize in tools such as Bandage; however, our QV tools will expect FASTA files, so we will cover the GFA to FASTA conversion step later.

+## `hifiasm` assembly modes

-Hifiasm can be run in multiple modes depending on data availability:
+Hifiasm can be run in multiple modes depending on data availability

+### **Solo** mode

 **Solo**: generates a pseudohaplotype assembly, resulting in a primary & an alternate assembly.
-- _Input: only HiFi reads_
+- _Input: PacBio HiFi reads_
 - _Output: scaffolded primary assembly, and alternate contigs_
 ![Diagram for hifiasm solo mode.](../../images/vgp_assembly/hifiasm_solo_schematic.png "The <b>solo</b> pipeline creates primary and alternate contigs, which then typically undergo purging with purge_dups to reconcile the haplotypes.
 During the purging process, haplotigs are removed from the primary assembly and added to the alternate assembly, which is then purged to generate the final alternate set of contigs.
 The purged primary contigs are then carried through scaffolding with Bionano and/or Hi-C data, resulting in one final draft primary assembly to be sent to manual curation.")

+### **Hi-C** phased mode

 **Hi-C-phased**: generates a hap1 assembly and a hap2 assembly, which are phased using the {Hi-C} reads from the same individual.
-- _Input: HiFi & HiC reads_
+- _Input: PacBio HiFi & Illumina HiC reads_
 - _Output: scaffolded hap1 assembly, and scaffolded hap2 assembly (assuming you run the scaffolding on **both** haplotypes)_
 ![Diagram for hifiasm hic mode.](../../images/vgp_assembly/hifiasm_hic_schematic.png "The <b>Hi-C-phased</b> mode produces hap1 and hap2 contigs, which have been phased using the HiC information as described in {% cite Cheng2021 %}.
 Typically, these assemblies do not need to undergo purging, but you should always look at your assemblies' QC to make sure.
 These contigs are then scaffolded <i>separately</i> using Bionano and/or Hi-C workflows, resulting in two scaffolded assemblies.")

+### **Trio** mode

 **Trio**: generates a maternal assembly and a paternal assembly, which are phased using reads from the parents.
-- _Input: HiFi reads from child, Illumina reads from both parents._
+- _Input: PacBio HiFi reads from child, Illumina reads from both parents._
 - _Output: scaffolded maternal assembly, and scaffolded paternal assembly (assuming you run the scaffolding on **both** haplotypes)_
 ![Diagram for hifiasm trio mode.](../../images/vgp_assembly/hifiasm_trio_schematic.png "The <b>trio</b> mode produces maternal and paternal contigs, which have been phased using paternal short read data.
 Typically, these assemblies do not need to undergo purging, but you should always look at your assemblies' QC to make sure.
 These contigs are then scaffolded <i>separately</i> using Bionano and/or Hi-C workflows, resulting in two scaffolded assemblies.")

 No matter which way you run hifiasm, you will have to evaluate the assemblies' {QC} to ensure your genome is in good shape.
 The VGP pipeline features several reference-free ways of evaluating assembly quality, all of which are automatically generated with our workflows; however, we will run them manually in this tutorial so we can familiarize ourselves with how each QC metric captures a different aspect of assembly quality.

 ## Assembly evaluation

+There are several tools for assessing various aspects of assembly quality:

 - **gfastats**: manipulation & evaluation of assembly graphs and FASTA files, particularly used for summary statistics (*e.g.*, contig count, N50, NG50, etc.) ({% cite Formenti2022 %}).
 ![Schematic of N50 calculation.](../../images/vgp_assembly/n50schematic.jpg "<b>N50</b> is a commonly reported statistic used to represent genome contiguity.
 N50 is calculated by sorting contigs according to their lengths, and then taking the halfway point of the total genome length.
 The size of the contig at that halfway point is the N50 value.
 In the pictured example, the total genome length is 400 bp, so the N50 value is 60 because the contig at the halfway point is 60 bp long.
 N50 can be interpreted as the value where >50% of an assembly's contigs are at that value or higher.
 Image adapted from <a href='https://www.molecularecologist.com/2017/03/29/whats-n50/'>Elin Videvall at The Molecular Ecologist</a>.")
 - **{BUSCO}**: assesses completeness of a genome from an evolutionarily informed functional point of view.
 BUSCO genes are genes that are expected to be present at single-copy in one haplotype for a certain clade, so their presence, absence, or duplication can inform scientists about if an assembly is likely missing important regions, or if it has multiple copies of them, which can indicate a need for purging ({% cite Simo2015 %}).